 By Lee Foster

-What are the oldest living things on Earth?
-The current consensus is that they are trees, the bristlecone pines, in the White Mountains of California, east from Bishop.
+What are the oldest living things on earth?
+The current consensus is that they are trees, the bristlecone pines, which grow in the White Mountains of California, east from Bishop.

 You can easily make their acquaintance and wander amidst a group of them.
 Visiting the bristlecone forest can be an inspiring trip.
 Some of these trees were already old when Socrates and Jesus Christ and Buddha were young.